openhealthcare/opal/doc/docs/reference/plugin.md

 A Python iterable of templates to include as actions - e.g. additional buttons to add to the context of a detail, list or other view.
-These are visible everywhere by default, so care should be taken to ensire appropriate show/hide logic is present.
+These are visible everywhere by default, so care should be taken to ensure appropriate show/hide logic is present.

 - - -